 CALL FOR WORKSHOP PROPOSALS

-The chairs of ISM2020 invite proposals for workshops to be co-located with ISM2020.
+The chairs of ISM invite proposals for workshops to be co-located with ISM.
 Workshops can have different lengths ranging from 2 hours to a full day.

 Content and Format